What is Bowen Therapy?

 What to expect during a Bowen Therapy session?

 A little time is take at the start of a session to take a history and perhaps conduct some testing or perform some observations.
-Smart Bowen therapy is normally performed on a table but can be done seated or standing and I've even done it in a pool.
+Bowen therapy is normally performed on a table but can be done seated or standing and I've even done it in a pool.

 On the day of treatment